 Women’s Model: Merrell Women’s Snowbound Mid Waterproof Winter Boot has identical features and a Ladies sizing and fit.

-Key Features of the Columbia Bugaboot Plus III Omni Boot:
+Columbia Bugaboot Plus III Omni Boots at a Glance:

 |Omni-Grip traction rubber outsole, Techlite midsole & shell, leather, nylon, webbing upper||Lightweight, yet good insulation (rated for -25°F)||A bit clunky|